Affiliate Disclosure: This post contains Amazon affiliate links. We earn a small commission at no extra cost to you.

 3. EzyDog Doggy Flotation Device (Best for Strong Swimmers)

-The EzyDog DFD is designed for dogs that already swim well but need a safety backup in open water.
-It has a lower profile than most life jackets, so it interferes less with your dog's natural stroke while still providing meaningful buoyancy.
+The EzyDog DFD is designed for dogs that already swim well.
+They just need a safety backup in open water.
+It has a much lower profile than the Outward Hound jacket, so it interferes less with your dog's natural stroke.
+It still provides meaningful buoyancy.
+The honest downside is the material.
+The neoprene retains water and takes much longer to dry.

 Pros: